 Once the dough is the thickness you would like, add the chocolate chips and mix until evenly dispersed.

-If the cookie dough is very soft, you may want to refrigerate it for 20 minutes before moving on to the next step, just to make it easier to handle.
+If the cookie dough got too soft, you can chill it in the refrigerator for 15 minutes before moving on to the next step, just to make it easier to handle.

 Form Dough Balls